 I started with black and white negative.
 For a while I liked color slides a lot.
 Since 2008 I have been using mostly digital cameras and I prefer black and white again.
 I still have the darkroom but I prefer lightroom.

 Istanbul.
 Also Berlin, Budapest, Barcelona, Bangkok and New York.

 Do you think equipment is important in achieving your vision in your photography?
 What would you say to someone just starting out?

 Gear is not so important at least when you are starting out.
-Get an SECOND HAND 24mp full frame dslr Canon or Nikon, a standard lens 50mm and a 28 or 24mm.
+Get a second hand 24mp full frame DSLR Canon or Nikon, a standard lens 50mm and a 28 or 24mm.
 Prime lenses, not the best quality but no kit zoom.
 Camera and two lenses are about 800-1200 EUR.
 If you have less budget go for an apsc or older ff camera and maybe old manual russian photo lenses.
-I prefer the optical viewfinder in dslr cameras but a mirrorless camera can do as well.
+I prefer the optical viewfinder in DSLR cameras but a mirrorless camera can do as well.
 I took some shots with 12MP and smaller cameras and I still love the pictures.

 What characteristics do you think you need to become a photographer?
 What’s your tips or advice for someone in your genre?

 Recipes only work until a certain degree and can help you to find out which style(s) you like.
 Be kind and respectful!
 Wear a proper shirt!